idesmar/30-Days-Of-React-Exercises/day17/README.md

 - [Other References](#other-references)

 ### Dev Notes
+* Since the [original resource](https://github.com/Asabeneh/30-Days-Of-React/blob/master/17_React_Router/17_react_router.md#readme) material is outdated (react-router-dom@4) and the current version is at v6, an [external resource](#react-router-v6-learning-material) material is used for this sub-repo.
 * [CSS reset - version 1.7.3](https://github.com/elad2412/the-new-css-reset) by [@elad2412](https://github.com/elad2412) used
 * included ***experimental*** [chromiumAutofill.css](./src/styles/chromiumAutofill.css) <sup>[w/ notes & attribution]</sup> to somewhat "sanitize/reset" autofill style on chromium.
 * used EXPERIMENTAL :has() selector in [navigation.module.css](./src/navigation/shared/navigation.module.css)